TL;DR

 After tracking this for a month, I came up with a simple framework.
 For each tool in your stack, answer these three questions:

 3. Am I on the right tier?
 A lot of people are on Pro plans when the free tier covers their usage.
-ChatGPT Free is genuinely good now.
+ChatGPT Free is good now.
 Gemini has a solid free tier.
-Not everything needs to be a paid subscription.
+Not everything needs a paid subscription.

 The most common overlap we see is people paying for both ChatGPT and Claude.
 Second most common is paying for both Cursor and GitHub Copilot.
 Third is paying for multiple content generation tools like Jasper and Copy.ai.